Spirit Airlines Inc (SAVE) Shares Down Despite Recent Market Volatility - News Heater

 Conclusion

-In summary, Spirit Airlines Inc (SAVE) has had a bad performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To put it simply, Spirit Airlines Inc (SAVE) has had a mixed performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.